 Anything else you should know about me?

 I am definitely a person that cannot be easily put “in a box.”
 I really value learning new ways of thinking, doing, and living.
 Following my curiosity at EMU set me on a trajectory to engage intentionally and with integrity in the injustice, ambiguity, and profound beauty in the world.
 My experience also resulted in me acquiring two new identities: composer and storyteller.
 While I used to consider music composition just as a hobby, it has developed into an even greater passion at EMU since I have used it to help tell important stories.
-In addition to spending time writing music, I love being active through biking and lifting.
-While I enjoy traditional academic settings, I also have tons fun being playful and enjoying time with friends and family.
+In addition to spending time writing music, I love being active through biking and lifting, playing video games, and reading.
+While I love being challenged in academic settings, I also have tons fun being playful and enjoying time with friends and family.